jpswade/jpswade.github.io/_posts/2009-11-05-removewga.md

 **Update**

-Once you have removed the WGA, you&#8217;ll probably need to set your Windows Automatic Updates correctly so it doesn&#8217;t install again while you get other updates.
+Once you have removed the WGA, you'll probably need to set your Windows Automatic Updates correctly so it doesn't install again while you get other updates.
 This way you should never have to visit the Windows Update site (www.update.microsoft.com).
-Here&#8217;s what to do&#8230;
+Here's what to do&#8230;

   1. Set &#8220;Download updates for me, but let me choose when to install them&#8221;
       * [How to configure and use Automatic Updates in Windows XP](http://support.microsoft.com/kb/306525) OR